 1979 - We put on a sparkling show to beat the Gunners 3-1 at Wembley to claim the FA Charity Shield outright for the fourth time.
 Our goals came from Kenny Dalglish and a Terry McDermott brace as Alan Sunderland bagged the first of his six goals past us.

 2002 - Arsenal's new Brazilian signing Gilberto Silva scored the only goal of the game to hand them the newly-rechristened FA Community Shield at the Millennium Stadium in Cardiff.
 Bruno Cheyrou and El-Hadji Diouf both made their first-class reds bows in this game, while future red Kolo Touré made his debut for the winning side.

 1992 - A testimonial match for former reds left-back Jim Beglin took place as we beat Leeds United 4-1 at Elland Road.
 Ian Rush bagged a brace, with our other goals being scored by Jamie Redknapp and Dean Saunders.

 1996 - Stan Collymore bagged a hat-trick in our 4-0 victory at Burnley in a pre-season friendly.
 Robbie Fowler completed the scoring.

-2009 - Forward Dani Pacheco signed a new contract to keep him at Anfield until 2012, since extended by a further two years.
-He broke through to the first team during 2009/10, making fourteen senior appearances to date.
+2009 - Forward Dani Pacheco signed a new contract to keep him at Anfield until 2012, later extended by a further two years.
+He broke through to the first team during 2009/10, making seventeen senior appearances before being sold to AD Alcorcón last September.
 On the same day, Luis García joined Real Racing Club de Santander from Club Atlético de Madrid, after just three strikes in 55 games, including playing in both Champions League group games against the reds.

 2008 - Reserves centre-half Miki Roqué joined Cartagena on loan.
 He bagged three goals in thirty League appearances as they won the Segunda División B, and was released by the reds in June 2009.